-The improved SCR ratio is due to a £1,721k increase in own funds to cover the SCR, coupled with a £2,369k reduction in the SCR.
-The increase in own funds is due to a £1,610k increase in the reconciliation reserve and a £111k increase in the net deferred tax asset.
-The reduction in the MCR and the increase in the MCR ratio are in line with the movements in the SCR and SCR ratios.
+The drop in SCR ratio is due to a £6,836k reduction in own funds to cover the SCR, although the SCR also reduced by £972k during the same period.
+The decrease in own funds is due to a £6,870k reduction in the reconciliation reserve offset by a £34k increase in the net deferred tax asset.